GamesCrafters/gamescrafters.github.io/content/main/assignments/puzzle-homefun.md

 * If left alone together, the goat would eat the cabbage.
 * If left alone together, the wolf would eat the goat.

 It is quite a simple puzzle.
 Try figuring out a perfect strategy for it by hand or in your head.
 We will explore how you can have a computer do this.
-But before that, we will hint at how we might be able to represent this in code.
+But as a first step, we will show how we might be able to represent this in code below.

 ### The Puzzle Interface